umee-network/docs/docs/overview/umee-governance/governance-proposals.md

 ****

 Umee allows users to lend and borrow a wide variety of assets across chains in a trustless manner.
-Adding more assets introduces more risk to the protocol, so it is important that anyone who wishes to propose a new asset on Umee has reviewed the asset risk documentation and is prepared to acknowledge:
+It's important that anyone who wishes to propose a new asset on Umee has reviewed the asset risk documentation and is prepared to acknowledge:

 - _The increased risk of insolvency that comes along with listing a new asset;_
 - _Centralized asset risk;_